TBI and Heat Sensitivity: How to Stay Cool After Brain Injury

 1. Stay hydrated

 Staying hydrated is perhaps the best way to avoid overheating.
-The extra fluid in the body helps regulate body temperature and replenishes the water lost through sweat.
+Extra fluid in the body helps regulate body temperature and replenishes the water lost through sweat.
+It also helps blood flow more easily through the vessels to the muscles, which can prevent fatigue and weakness.

 Don’t wait to drink until you are thirsty, as this usually means you are already dehydrated.
 Instead, take regular drinks throughout the day.
 If you have difficulty remembering to drink, set an alarm on your watch or phone every hour and drink then.